jtnydv/proton/README.md

 # About entypreter rootkit

     INFO: The Entypreter Rootkit is a Windows post-exploitation rootkit similar to other penetration testing tools such as Meterpreter and Powershell Invader Framework.
-The major difference is that entypreter does most of its operations using Windows Script Host (a.k.a.
+The major difference is that The Entypreter Rootkit does most of its operations using Windows Script Host (a.k.a.
 JScript/VBScript), with compatibility in the core to support a default installation of Windows 2000 with no service packs (and potentially even versions of NT4) all the way through Windows 10.